 In 2004, I brought my recovery system to the next level through the introduction of my seven Self Care Programs, one specially designed for each of the seven upper body RSI's.
 I wanted to be able to address the unique needs of each injury type.
 These programs have helped me deliver customized information that fits the special needs of the sufferer.
 It was a quantum leap forward.

-Now, in 2008, I have introduced my latest recovery system, the seven different Self Care Toolkits.
+In 2013, I made a significant improvement to the seven different Self Care Toolkits.
 This is again, a big leap forward.
-In addition to the existing Self Care Programs, the Self Care Toolkits now include nearly four hours of audio coaching where I share all the insider secrets about fast and effective recovery that I discovered along the way in my private practice.
+In addition to the existing Self Care Toolkits which include the stretches I most recommend for each injury plus all the most impactful techniques I have discovered for fast and effective relief, the Self Care Toolkits now include nearly four hours of audio coaching where I share all the insider secrets about fast and effective recovery that I discovered along the way in my private practice.

 I continue to search for new and better ways to help anyone suffering with a repetitive strain injury.
 I am constantly discovering new techniques, developing new stretches, and expanding my understanding about this particular kind of injury process.
 I find Repetitive Strain Injuries to be a very exciting and interesting part of my career that I plan to continue with for years to come.
 I look forward to the discoveries that are yet to be made.

-I currently consult with and coach clients online from my office in Southeastern Pennsylvania.
+I currently consult with and coach clients online from my office in Asheville, North Carolina.